How Vets are Making a Name in Public Health

 “There are so many ways you can use an MPH, both in and out of private practice,” Dr. Gallagher said.
 “The government sector is a large employer of veterinarians for public health and an MPH is desirable.
 The United States Department of Agriculture [USDA] hires vets to work in food safety, disaster management, and zoonotic and infectious disease.
 There are also employment opportunities within the CDC and FDA.
-You can work as a state veterinarian, and there are options to work in human health
+You can work as a state veterinarian, and there are options to work in human health departments as well.”

 This blurring of lines between veterinary medicine, human medicine, and ecosystem health is a testament to the One Health movement, Dr. Gallagher said.
 “Vets are being recognized for their expertise in topics such as population medicine, zoonotic disease, and food safety,” she noted.
 “We’re now seeing veterinarians sitting on various public health boards as well.
 Our country and the world needs veterinarians in public health—there’s no dispute about that.